thierry3000/computer_physics/docs/README.md

 # python

 In contrast to compile your source to specific hardware, there is an other approach called interpreter based programming.
-This is widely use because it is very practical (Matlab and friends).
+This is widely used because it is very practical (Matlab and friends).

 - [x] What are the pros and cons of compiler based vs. interpreter based approaches?

-Here we present python.
+## interpreter

+Open a console and type:

+> python

+This will open an interpreter and you can directly enter your commands.

+## scripting

+An other handy way of using python is to write scripts.

 # exercise 1 - ODE